JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

+**NOTE:** *My 'Weeks' are recorded Monday to Monday.
+I will organise my sprints to last 1 week and also run Monday to Monday for ease of documentation.
+This decision was made on 14/10/21 after confusion as to when my weeks work on the project board should end.*

 ## Week 1

 ### 29 Sep 2021